Testicular cancer is most common cancer in males aged 20-40yrs, with those of Caucasian and Northern European descent at

 All patients with confirmed testicular cancer he should be discussed in a specialist MDT.
 The main treatment options for testicular cancer are surgery, radiotherapy, and chemotherapy; the treatment of choice depends on the tumour type, risk scoring, and prognosis.

 Sperm abnormalities and Leydig cell dysfunction are frequently found in patients with testicular cancer prior to orchiectomy.
 Furthermore, chemotherapy and radiation treatment can additionally impair fertility.
 Therefore, in patients in the reproductive age group, pre-treatment fertility assessment should be performed, and semen analysis and cryopreservation offered to all patients.

 Non-Seminomatous Germ Cell Tumours

-Stage 1 NSGCTs will require orchidectomy then further managed dependent on their risk score.
-Low risk patients without any evidence of vascular invasion can routinely enter just surveillance, whilst high risk patients or those with vascular invasion require adjuvant chemotherapy (typically cisplatin, etoposide, bleomycin) and then surveillance, including a CT scan at 3 and 12 months.
+Stage 1 NSGCTs will require orchidectomy, then further managed dependent on their risk score.
+Low risk patients without any evidence of vascular invasion can routinely enter just surveillance, whilst high risk patients (including embryonal cancer >50% or proliferation rate >70%) or those with vascular invasion require adjuvant chemotherapy, and then surveillance, including regular examination, surveillance CT imaging and plain film chest radiographs (CXRs), and tumour markers.

 Metastatic NSGCTs management is also dependent on risk scoring.
-Cases with intermediate prognosis should be treated with cycles of chemotherapy, whilst those with poor prognosis should be treated with one cycle of chemotherapy before reassessment (those with marker decline should have continued chemotherapy cycles, whilst those with unfavourable decline should have their chemotherapy intensified).
+Cases with intermediate prognosis should be treated with chemotherapy, whilst those with poor prognosis should be treated with one cycle of chemotherapy before reassessment (those with marker decline should have continued chemotherapy cycles, whilst those with unfavourable decline should have their chemotherapy intensified).

 Stage 1 seminoma can often be managed with orchidectomy alone and surveillance monitoring.
-Patients have a high relapse risk are often considered for chemotherapy (such as a single dose carboplatin).
+Patients with a high relapse risk are often considered for adjuvant chemotherapy.
+Histological factors which indicate higher risk for relapse are invasion of rete testis and tumour size >4cm.

-For metastatic seminoma, stage IIA can be treated with either radiotherapy or chemotherapy, whilst higher stage disease will require primary chemotherapy and treated similar to metastatic NSGCTs (as above).
+For metastatic seminoma, stage IIA can be treated with either radiotherapy or chemotherapy, whilst higher stage disease will require chemotherapy alone and treated similar to metastatic NSGCTs (as above).

-Radiotherapy and chemotherapy often carry an associated risk of secondary malignancies, such as leukaemia.
+Patients who under radiotherapy and chemotherapy often have an increased risk of secondary malignancies, such as leukaemia.